“Atypical Mole Syndrome is the most important phenotypic risk factor for developing cutaneous melanoma…”

-If you have AMS and if your family is affected by AMS then, according to the study linked and excerpted below, your risk of mel. increases dramatically.
+If you have atypical mole syndrome (AMS) and if your family is affected by AMS then, according to the study linked and excerpted below, your risk of melanoma increases dramatically.

 While the proposed solution to this increased risk, at least as far as the article is concerned, is to monitor your skin regularly.

 My belief as a long-term cancer survivor and cancer coach is to also practice evidence-based, non-toxic therapies shown to both reduce your risk of mel. as well as reduce your risk of skin damage.

 “Prospective studies show that the risk of melanoma in members of families affected by AMS and FAMMM is significant, with an estimated cumulative risk of 49% in individuals 10 to 50 years of age and 82% in individuals 72 years of age.32“

 While I can’t say that I have that many moles (to the left), I do have many.
 I do keep an eye on my skin.

 I just went to my dermatologist and had him remove several and biopsy them.
 The biopsy’s came back negative.

 But my point is that I am vigilant.
 And I live an evidence-based but non-conventional, anti-skin cancer lifestyle.
 I eat a clean diet aka lots of fruits and veggies, nutritional supplementation shown to reduce my risk of melanoma and I no longer worship the sun.